 Conservation Cover utilizes perennial, vegetative, plants to prevent soil erosion, capture water on idle or fallow land, that can provide several year-round benefits pollinators and other beneficial insects.
 Conservation cover is intended to be a permanent installation, typically on fallowed, idle, or marginal land.
 Conservation cover is meant to be minimally managed for weeds to preserve the wildlife benefits and mitigate cost.
 The CSG grant is offering growers no cost seed and an implementation incentive up to \$50/acre.
 Conservation benefits are briefly described below.
 Some benefits may not occur immediately, but over time as cover is established.
 Over time, benefits may come in the form of increased natural insect enemies, native pollinators, healthier managed pollinators, improved soil and water management.
-Please see the citations listed on page 13 to learn more information about the benefits:

-Water Infiltration & Quality: improved infiltration

-Soil Erosion: Prevents erosion and sedimentation

-Pollinator Health: Flowering plants feeds pollinators and provide clean habitat

-Climate: This is an active area of research currently

-There may be challenges associated with conservation cover, noted below:

-Pests: Certain plant species may provide habitat for both beneficial insects and pest predators.
+Please see the citations listed on page 14 to learn more information about the benefits: Water Infiltration & Quality: improved infiltration Soil Erosion: Prevents erosion and sedimentation Pollinator Health: Flowering plants feeds pollinators and provide clean habitat Climate: This is an active area of research currently There may be challenges associated with conservation cover, noted below: Pests: Certain plant species may provide habitat for both beneficial insects and pest predators.
 However, depending on size, management, and other factors, it can also serve as a habitat for pests, such as gophers Weed Management: Controlling weeds in the first two years is critical to the success of the stand establishment.
-Weed control prevents weeds from taking over an area and gives desired plants time to establish and suppress weeds on their own
+Weed control prevents weeds from taking over an area and gives desired plants time to establish and suppress weeds on their own Other considerations:

-Other considerations:

 Selecting conservation cover or mix that meets your goals, planting, and a plan for weed management are the major items to consider for your land.
-Consider the following when conceptualizing your conservation cover:

-- Idle or fallow land or possibly marginal areas that can be converted - weed management strategy

-Early fall is the optimal timing to plant conservation cover.
+Consider the following when conceptualizing your conservation cover: - Idle or fallow land or possibly marginal areas that can be converted - Weed management strategy Early fall, before the rainy season, is the optimal timing to plant conservation cover.
 This allows for the seed to germinate and become established before the winter season where many species will turn their energy to root development.
 This creates a stand that is established and more developed to handle the hot and dry conditions in summer.
 Practice requirements:

 Practice implementation and standards will follow the NRCS Conservation Cover CPS (327).
-Please review the USDA standard here: bit.ly/NRCS_CPS

-Proof implementation:

-Growers will be required to provide proof of practice implementation which may include but is not limited to a signed form stating practice was implemented, an establishment plan and success report, receipts of services/ goods, labor hours involved, and/or geo-tagged photos showing practice implementation.

-Further information on practice implementation will be provided to growers prior to the estimated implementation date.
-Proof of implementation is essential to ensure compliance with grant agreement terms and allow for adequate measurement, reporting, and verification of any environmental claims by Blue Diamond and its growers.
+Please review the USDA standard here: bit.ly/NRCS\CPS Proof implementation: Growers will be required to provide proof of practice implementation which may include, but is not limited to, a signed form stating practice was implemented and a possible on-site review to confirm practice was implemented.
+Proof of implementation is essential to ensure compliance with grant agreement terms and allow for adequate measurement, reporting, and verification of any claims by Blue Diamond and its growers.
 Additional funding resources:

-There are other funding programs available to "stack" on top of the CSG.
-Funding opportunities will vary by region, but one notable funding source is:
+There are funding programs available to "stack" on top of the CSG.
+Stacking is when you combine more than one source of grant funding for the same practice.
+Funding sources will vary by region but always make sure you do not accept any other federal funds for the same practice on the same field.

-CDFA Healthy Soils Program: Private businesses located throughout California are eligible for a cost share grant.
-This grant is anticipated to open in the fall of 2023, which will apply to cover crops planted in the fall of 2024.
-Growers are eligible only if they have never planted conservation cover previously.
-Details to follow, for more information visit: cdfa.ca.gov/oefi/ healthysoils/

-Funding sources are in constant rotation, so please contact program staff (csg@bdgrowers.com) for up-to-date information.
+Funding sources are in constant rotation, so please contact program staff (jbains@bdgrowers.com) for up-to-date information.
 How do I learn more?